sjanhunen/dokimazo/papers/in-his-name-purpose.md

 In His Name: Purpose
 ====================

+So often the good news of the gospel is presented as an opportunity for us to invite Christ into our lives.
+This is completely upsidedown.
+It puts the power in our hands, when in fact [we are powerless][1] to do this.
+It makes it look like we seek Him when in fact He seeks us.
+He invites us to be a part of His life and His purpose.

+Christ illustrates this clearly in how He called His disciples to be a part of His earthly ministry.

+> Mat 4:19 ESV - And he said to them, "Follow me, and I will make you fishers of men."

 Notice that Christ initiated the relationship.
 He found them; they didn't find Him.
-So often, the good news of the gospel is presented as an opportunity for us to invite Christ into our lives.
-But this is completely backwards.
-We don't invite Him, He invites us.
-He wants us to be a part of His purpose and His life.
 This is what happened for the disciples while He was on earth, and this is what is still happening with us today while Christ is in heaven.

-> Mat 4:19 ESV - And he said to them, "Follow me, and I will make you fishers of men."

 A core purpose of Christ's ministry on earth was being a life-giving judge